SinAyByCosAy/OmniSetup/README.md

 | `setup-push-on` | Re-enables automatic Git pushing (`AUTO_PUSH=true`). |

 *(Tip: You can always override your global auto-push setting for a single command by passing the `--no-push` flag, e.g., `brew-add nmap --common --no-push`).*

+## 🔧 Troubleshooting & Edge Cases
+- Repo Moved: If you move the cloned repository to a new directory, your global symlinks will break[cite: 1].
+Update them manually by running: sudo ln -sf "<new-path>/common/add-tool.sh" /usr/local/bin/add-tool sudo ln -sf "<new-path>/common/remove-tool.sh" /usr/local/bin/remove-tool
+- Git Commit Errors: Ensure your git user is configured (git config --global user.name "...")[cite: 1].
+The tool will gracefully skip commits if git is not authenticated.
+- Command Not Found: If wrappers like brew-add aren't recognized, run source ~/.zshrc (or .bashrc) to reload your injected shell functions[cite: 1].